GMLC-TDC/HELICS/.github/ISSUE_TEMPLATE/support-or-design-question.md

 ---
-name: Support of design question
+name: Support or design question
 about: Ask a detailed question or start a design discussion

 ---